pina-rs/wallet_standard/.changeset/upgrade_from_version_2_of_the_solana_toolchain_to_version_3.md

 # Upgrade solana toolchain to 'v3'

-Additionally remove all instances of `solana-sdk` and use the core crates instead.
-For example `solana_message` instead of `solana_sdk::message`.
+Additionally, remove all instances of `solana-sdk` and use the core crates instead.
+For example, `solana_message` instead of `solana_sdk::message`.